A big success at TGS2016! We'll show you behind the scenes of the photo article

 Well, he's just an old man holding a gun

-With a width of 4288 pixels, it's not suitable for web use.
+With a width of 4288 pixels, it's practically unsuitable for web use.

-You can't display it at full size unless you reduce it to about 1/4 of the original size, 1244 pixels, so viewing it in a browser is a waste of data.
+You can't display it at its original size unless it's at least 1/4 of its width, around 1244 pixels, so viewing it in a browser is a waste of data.

 Considering the layout of the homepage, I think it would be good to reduce the size to 20% this time